On the Morita invariance of Categorical Enumerative Invariants: Examples and Applications

-In the second equality we have used the fact that all the $\phi_k, k>0$ can be represented by chains of positive length (see proof of Lemma \ref{lem:s-can}) and therefore the corresponding pairings vanish by Lemma \ref{lem:mukai-vanish}.
-Again by Lemma \ref{lem:mukai-vanish}, the remaining term also vanishes unless $\alpha_0$ has length zero, in which case $\langle\alpha_0, D(1_A)\rangle_{{\sf Muk}}= \langle\one_A, \alpha_0\rangle$ by definition of $D$.
+In the second equality, we have used the fact that all the $\phi_k,\ k>0$ can be represented by chains of positive length (see proof of Lemma \ref{lem:s-can}), and therefore the corresponding pairings vanish by Lemma \ref{lem:mukai-vanish}.
+Again, by Lemma \ref{lem:mukai-vanish}, the remaining term also vanishes unless $\alpha_0$ has length zero, in which case $\langle\alpha_0, D(1_A)\rangle_{{\sf Muk}}= \langle\one_A, \alpha_0\rangle$ by definition of $D$.

-As computed in Example \ref{ex:cyclicCY}, the cyclic pairing on $A$ corresponds to the Calabi--Yau structure $\Phi$ defined in (\ref{eq:CY}).
+As computed in Example \ref{ex:cyclicCY}, the cyclic pairing in $A$ corresponds to the Calabi--Yau structure $\Phi$ defined in (\ref{eq:CY}).
 The comparison map between the $u$-model and cyclic complexes for cyclic homology (see \cite{Lod}) sends $\sum_{k\geq 0} \phi_k u^{-k}$ to $[\phi_0]$.
-Therefore we conclude that $\Phi$ agrees with the map described above. \end{proof}
+Therefore, we conclude that $\Phi$ agrees with the map described above. \end{proof}

-Observe that $s^{\sf can}$ is $\phi$-compatible (with the scalar $r=0$ in Condition $(S4.)$ Definition~\ref{defi:splitting}) and therefore unital, by Proposition \ref{prop:comp_unital}, since $A$ is $\mathbb{Z}$-graded.
-Thus we may use the Frobenius algebra $A$ as a cyclic model to compute the CEI of the triple $(A, \phi, s^{\sf can})$.
+Observe that $s^{\sf can}$ is $\phi$-compatible, with the scalar $r=0$ in Condition $(S4.)$ Definition~\ref{defi:splitting}.
+Since $A$ is a Frobenius associative algebra, the $u$-connection has a simple pole, as we saw above.
+Hence, we are in the second case of Proposition \ref{prop:comp_unital}, which implies $s^{\sf can}$ is unital.
+Thus, we may use the Frobenius algebra $A$ as a cyclic model to compute the CEI of the triple $(A, \phi, s^{\sf can})$.

-Using the duality map $D$ above, we can transfer the cup product structure on $HH^\bullet(A)$ to $H_\bullet(L)$.
-Together with the Mukai pairing we obtain a unital commutative Frobenius algebra $\big( H_\bullet(L),\phi, \cup, \langle-,-\rangle_{\sf Muk} \big)$.
+Using the duality map $D$ above, we can transfer the cup product on $HH^\bullet(A)$ to $H_\bullet(L)$.
+Together with the Mukai pairing, we obtain an unital commutative Frobenius algebra $\big( H_\bullet(L),\phi, \cup, \langle-,-\rangle_{\sf Muk} \big)$.
 We refer to~\cite[Theorem 2.4]{AT} for a proof.
-It is well-known that a commutative Frobenius algebra is equivalent to the structure of a $2$-dimensional topological field theory.
+It is well known that a commutative Frobenius algebra is equivalent to the structure of a $2$-dimensional topological field theory.
 In particular, this yields linear functionals